netxpro/tizenxpro/README.md

-# 📺 XPRO – tizenxPro for Samsung Smart TV

 # 📺 XPRO – TizenxPro for Samsung Smart TV

 **XPRO** is a full-stack web app designed specifically for **Samsung Smart TVs (Tizen OS)**.
 Built with **React (Vite)** for the frontend, a standalone **Node.js backend**, and a custom toolchain for building & deploying `.wgt` Tizen apps.

 > 📡 XPRO lets you explore and stream adult-oriented video content from popular sources like **xHamster**, directly on your Smart TV – no PC or browser needed.

-🛠️ Tailored for TV remote control, XPRO features a fullscreen video player, focus navigation, and platform filtering.
+> 🛠️ Tailored for TV remote control, XPRO features a fullscreen video player, focus navigation, and platform filtering.

 ---